 First you must segment your potential audience based on the step in the sales funnel they are in.
 This will help you strategize what content is marketed to each audience type.
-For example, the following categories might make up your customer sales funnel:

 When marketing to the demographic in the first step, you could check the trends in the industry that are visible on online platforms, such as forums, blogs, social media and online communities.
 For subscribers, site visitors and customers making a purchase you could have an online survey to better understand what they are looking for.
 For existing customers, you could have an online survey with an incentive and a feedback form.
 There are plenty of ways to connect with your target leads in the various steps of your sales funnel.
 Choose ways that are user-friendly and respect your customers’ time.
 You can also offer incentives to your readers/customers for taking a survey.

 Step #3: Competitive Analysis

 WooRank Website Reviews allow you to enter three competitor sites.